How to Start a Food Delivery Service

 4. Do You Have the Right Delivery Equipment?

 Besides a car and enough staff to support the number of deliveries you plan to make, you also have to invest in equipment.
 This ranges from software technology to physical items.
+A personal loan can be an option to explore if you’re tight on capital.
+Using a personal loan calculator will help you determine the best option to choose for your needs.

 Here are a few examples of delivery technology and items your restaurant needs: